 13) Poltergeist (1983)

-A young family is visited by ghosts in their home.
-At first, the ghosts appear friendly, moving objects around the house to the amusement of everyone, then they turn nasty and start to terrorize the family before they “kidnap” the youngest daughter.
+A youthful family is visited by ghosts in their home.
+From the outset, the phantoms show up agreeable, moving articles around the house to the delight of everybody, at that point, they turn dreadful and begin to threaten the family before they “abduct” the most youthful little girl.

 Let us know about your favorite horror movie in the comment section below!